 - Bring a large pot of water to the boil.
-Add 1 tsp of salt to lightly season the water.
+Add 1 teaspoon of salt to lightly season the water.

 - Keeping the heat on medium-high, add the stem half of the Chinese broccoli into the boiling water.
 After 1 minute, add the leafy half of the Chinese broccoli.
 Gently press the leaves into the boiling water with a slotted spoon or a pair of tongs.
 Cook for 30 seconds.

 - Remove the Chinese broccoli and set aside.
 Discard the cooking water.

 - In a medium-sized bowl, add all of the fragrant oyster sauce ingredients together and mix thoroughly with a spoon.

 - In a non-stick pan or wok, add 1 tablespoon of oil on medium heat.
 Once the pan is hot enough, add shiitake mushrooms.
 Fry for about 2-3 minutes or until mushrooms lightly golden.

 - Add garlic and stir for about 2 minutes.
 The kitchen should smell really fragrant at this point.

 - Give the oyster sauce ingredients one more stir, making sure the cornstarch/cornflour have been mixed into the liquid, pour into the pan.